mkorman9/tiny/README.md

 # tiny

 tiny is a Go library for rapid prototyping backend applications.
+It's basically a wrapper around popular Go libraries.
+It provides a common interface for starting various network servers, such as TCP, HTTP or gRPC and handling connections to databases, such as Postgres, sqlite or redis.
+Dependencies containing references to CGO are intentionally avoided and Pure-Go implementations are selected instead.

 ## Install
 ```bash